 If you must create or manage a large number of PayPal Payment Standard buttons, or if you manage buttons for third parties (like a shopping cart for several merchants), consider using the Button Manager API.
 The Button Manager API is available for both NVP and SOAP.
-Using the Button Manager API enables you to create four types of buttons.
+Use the Button Manager API to create these types of buttons:

 |Button type||Storage location||Encrypted?||Use cases and notes|